Paula Gooder: Church of England

 Gooder is a reader (lay minister) in the Church of England.
 From 2005 to 2015, she was an elected member of the General Synod of the Church of England.
 Since 2011, she has been a member of the Anglican–Roman Catholic International Commission.

+Personal life

+In 1998, Gooder married Peter Babington.
+He is an Anglican priest, who has been priest in charge of St Mary le Strand and St Clement Danes since 2020.
+Together they have two children.